erdemoney/mac-backup-and-setup-scripts/README.md

 - Backup and restore your python packages via pip freeze
 - Set up your Github ssh keys via github CLI
 - Run Mac 'defaults' commands to restore Mac configuration options not restored via icloud or other mechanisms

+TODO:
+- Add option to backup EFI folder for hackintosh users